-This section provides step-by-step instructions to assist council staff in lodging a motion via Survey Monkey Apply.
+This section provides step-by-step instructions to assist council staff in lodging a motion via our online portal Survey Monkey Apply.

-- Member councils are invited to submit motions for the LGNSW Annual Conference via Survey Monkey Apply. - Under LGNSW Rules, the latest date motions can be accepted for inclusion in the Business Paper is 12 midnight (AEDT) on Monday 25 September 2022 (28 days prior to Conference). - Once a motion has been submitted it cannot be edited without contacting LGNSW, so please review the content carefully before submission.
+- Member councils are invited to submit motions for the LGNSW Annual Conference via Survey Monkey Apply from 24 July 2023. - Under LGNSW Rules, the latest date motions can be accepted for inclusion in the Business Paper is 12 midnight (AEDT) on Sunday 15 October 2023 (28 days prior to Conference). - Once a motion has been submitted it cannot be edited without contacting LGNSW, so please review the content carefully before submission.

-For further assistance contact Elle Brunsdon, Policy Officer at elle.brunsdon@lgnsw.org.au.
+For further assistance contact Jo Harney, LGNSW Policy Officer at policy@lqnsw.org.au.